 ABC's of Health Care Reform and You

-The year 2014 will be pivotal for the law.
-That is when all Americans are required to have health insurance (known as the individual mandate provision) and the numbers of uninsured Americans will begin to decline.
+The year 2014 was pivotal for the law.
+That is when all Americans were required to have health insurance (known as the individual mandate provision) and the numbers of uninsured Americans began to decline.
 The law provides credits and subsidies for small businesses, individuals, and those with employer-based insurance to participate affordably.
 However, the constitutionality of the individual mandate was challenged and the Supreme Court heard arguments about the law in March 2012.
 On Thursday, June 28, 2012, the Supreme Court of the United States upheld the individual mandate on individuals to purchase health insurance.
-Click here to read the full statement on behalf of Long Island hospitals regarding this historic decision.
+The 2012 Supreme Court decision also limited the federal government’s ability to expand Medicaid by deeming it unconstitutional for the federal government to hold back existing Medicaid dollars to the states if they did not expand their Medicaid programs.
+However, states opting to not develop an insurance exchange would lose out on those new federal Medicaid funds designed to assist in the states’ development of exchanges.
+Medicaid is a joint federal/state program.

 The law will affect different age groups and segments of the population in different ways, at different times.
 The law tries to strike a reasonable balance between insurance reforms, provider cuts, and the individual mandate.
 That’s why Long Island’s hospitals want you to understand the basic ABC’s of the law.